jazwa/rackstack/README.md

 ### Examples:
 Generate all project files for the `micro` profile:

-`python3 rbuild.py -b all --nightly -c micro`
+`python3 rbuild.py -b all -c micro`

 This will build all the required STLs for a micro rack in the `stl/custom/` directory.
-The `--nightly` is optional and means the build script will use the `openscad-nightly` command, instead of `openscad`.
-This usually results in much faster build times and is generally recommended.

 For generating a specific part:

-`python3 rbuild.py -b yBar --nightly -c micro -t custom`
+`python3 rbuild.py -b yBar -c micro -t custom`

 Generated stls are put into the `stl/` directories.
 The actual variable values for different profiles can be found in [rack/profiles.scad](config/rackFrame.scad).

+`rbuild.py` also support an optional `--nightly` flag, which means the build script will use the `openscad-nightly` command, instead of `openscad`.

 We recommend you start by printing the `eval_P.stl` file first, just to determine if the default slack/layer height configurations work for you.
 If parts are too tight/loose please take a look at